Normal defecation can be any brown, that is, from the lightest to the darkest shade.

 Foods that can worsen the individual’s condition should be avoided.

-Processed meats, dairy foods like butter and cream, spicy foods, foods high in fat, alcohol, undercooked foods, gas-producing foods like cauliflower, dried fruits, nuts, etc. they should not be consumed.
+Processed meats, dairy foods like butter and cream, spicy foods, foods high in fat, alcohol, undercooked foods, gas-producing foods like cauliflower, dried fruits, nuts, etc., should not be consumed.

 Food additives can irritate the intestines, so caffeine and artificial sweeteners should be avoided.

 These are friendly bacteria that are often prescribed to be taken while suffering from diarrhea.
-They work on the stomach contents and help in the formation of healthy stools.
+They work on the stomach contents and help form healthy stools.
 They have also been shown to decrease the duration of diarrhea in many cases.